fusionby2030/greedy-pillows/etc/Vlad-idea-2021-06.md

 # Meta-modeling via joint distributions

-- Compare joint distributions of main engineering params and neped
+- Compare joint distributions of main engineering params and neped/nesep
-- split dataset into subsets of joint distributions
+- split dataset into subsets of joint distributions using KDE
 - train models on subsets
 - ???
 - profit